-Start by combining brown sugar, paprika, cumin, black pepper, salt and mustard powder in a small bowl.
+Combine brown sugar, paprika, cumin, black pepper, salt and mustard powder in a small bowl.

-Now place chopped onions, garlic and coffee in a 6 oz or larger dutch oven over medium heat.
+Place chopped onions, garlic and coffee in a 6 oz or larger dutch oven over medium heat.
 Next, spread your spice mixture on a platter and rub your short ribs, then add them to the dutch oven.

 Brown the short ribs on each side.